janki2709/xctf.org.cn/Exercise/Web/robots/README.md

 ## Solution
 First I opened challenge link and got nothing written there.
-So right click->Inspect, but there also I got <!--flag is not here-->
-So I got no hint.
+So right click->Inspect, but there also I got flag is not here So I got no hint.
 But from the description I thought there should be something related to robots.
 So I tried to append robots.html , robots.php , robots.txt to the URL.